Rare Visitors to Illinois: Large Carnivores

 If the animal sees you, stand your ground, look as large as possible by standing up straight and putting your arms up in the air, and slowly back away.
 If you have food with you, drop the food and keep moving away.
 If possible, go inside a building or get into a vehicle.
 If the animal attacks, always try to fight it off.
 Use sticks, rocks, and any other objects available.
 Do not play dead.

 Black bears and cougars may not be hunted, killed, or harassed unless there is an imminent threat to person or property.
 Gray wolves may not be hunted, killed, or harassed for any reason.

-If you feel you or your property is being threatened by black bear, cougar or gray wolf, contact the IDNR to learn about options available to address potential threats.
+If you feel you or your property are being threatened by black bear, cougar, or gray wolf, contact the IDNR to learn about options available to address potential threats.
 The IDNR may issue a nuisance animal permit and assist you with control measures.

 Report a Sighting

 If you have recently seen a cougar, black bear, or gray wolf in Illinois, please report the sighting to the Illinois Department of Natural Resources.

 Reviewable evidence is very helpful during efforts to identify the animal and the location.
-Please provide any documentation including original images of individual animals or tracks that you were able to obtain.
-When documenting tracks or other sign, be sure to photograph individual tracks as well as groups of tracks.
-Include in the image an object to aid in the determination of size including a ruler, tape measure or common object of standard size (coin/paper money, business card, etc.).
+Please provide any documentation, including original images of individual animals or tracks, that you were able to obtain.
+When documenting tracks or other signs, be sure to photograph individual tracks as well as groups of tracks.
+Include in the image an object to aid in the determination of size such as a ruler, tape measure or common object of standard size (coin, paper money, business card, etc.).
 Also include images of the wider area where the tracks were found, including the tracks and other local features that can be located if the tracks are destroyed.